eltoroit/ETCopyData/README.md

 6. Not deleting the existing records could end up with tons of records if the operation is run multiple times while testing, or have duplicate records in the destination sObject.
 7. If you are getting timeout errors while records are being deleted, or imported, you could increase the polling timeout.
 8. If you are getting out-of-memory errors, you can increase the amount of memory used by NodeJS (the engine used to run SFDX plugins) by setting the environment variable `NODE_OPTIONS` to `--max-old-space-size=8192` to reserve 8GB memory.
-9. The metadata records in the source org and the destination org will have different IDs, but they should have similar charsteristic that can be used for mapping.
+9. The metadata records in the source org and the destination org will have different IDs, but they should have similar characteristic that can be used for mapping.
 For example, for users, you can use the email, for profiles use their names, for record types use their developer name, etc.

 # Commands
 <!-- ET-AUTO-START: This section is auto-updated... -->